QCDIS/NaaVRE-website/Readiness-level-framework.md

     - Validation: The model has been validated and the validation method is documented.

 ### Sources
-- These recommendations are partially based on ideas presented in the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/).
+- These recommendations are partially based on ideas presented in the paper [Introducing the FAIR Principles for research software](https://www.nature.com/articles/s41597-022-01710-x) and the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/).

 ### Potential ToDos for LifeWatch VLIC
 - Findable by search engines
+- Software management plan: Shall we focus on getting a maturity level framework which mentions a software management plan, and work out the details of what should be in the software management plan later?